 Cabenuva (cabotegravir and rilpivirine)

-Approved in Canada
+Approved in the US, Europe, Australia, Switzerland and Canada

 Cabenuva is a complete antiretroviral regimen comprising Vocabria (cabotegravir) and Edurant (rilpivirine) for the treatment of HIV-1 infection in adult patients with virologically stable and suppressed viral load.

-The drug is available as 2mL and 3mL dosing kits with two injectable medicines.
-Each kit comprises cabotegravir as a white to light pink, free-flowing ER injectable suspension in 200mg / mL strength and rilpivirine as a white to off-white ER injectable suspension in 300mg / mL strength.
+The drug is available as 2ml and 3ml dosing kits with two injectable medicines.
+Each kit comprises cabotegravir as a white to light pink, free-flowing ER injectable suspension in 200mg/ml strength and rilpivirine as a white to off-white ER injectable suspension in 300mg/ml strength.

 HIV causes and symptoms

-The disease spreads through infected body fluids of a person infected with HIV, most often through either casual intercourse (sex without a condom or measures to avoid or treat HIV) or through the sharing of injection drug equipment.
+The disease spreads through the infected body fluids of a person infected with HIV, most often through either casual intercourse (sex without a condom or measures to avoid or treat HIV) or through the sharing of injection drug equipment.
 If left untreated, HIV leads to AIDS (acquired immunodeficiency syndrome) disease.

 Cabenuva’s mechanism of action